Which city is cheaper, Dubrovnik or Edinburgh?

 Getting around Dubrovnik on foot is easy.
 The old town is completely pedestrian-only and you can also explore the city's historic walls on foot.

 In either Edinburgh or Dubrovnik, you'll find plenty of activities to fill your time.
 You can fill a similar amount of time in either place.
+In general, 2-5 days is a good amount of time for Edinburgh, and 1-5 days is enough time in Dubrovnik.

 You'll find shopping and museums around the quaint coastal town of Dubrovnik.
 People often spend their time relaxing at one of the resorts.
 One day is a great amount of time to relax and see the many things that Dubrovnik has to offer.
 It has many unique tourist attractions and fascinating things to do.

-You'll find live music and shopping around the character-filled destination of Edinburgh.
+You'll find live music and shopping around the gothic destination of Edinburgh.
 The old town is one of the main draws for visitors.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

-You'll find museums and nightlife around the charming destination of Dubrovnik.
+You'll find museums and nightlife around the famous destination of Dubrovnik.
 Hikers are also drawn to this area.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this coastal town has to offer.
 This coastal town offers a variety of activities to choose from.

-You'll find shopping and museums around the vibrant city of Edinburgh.
+You'll find shopping and museums around the ancient city of Edinburgh.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Exploring the old town is a popular activity.
 Five days should give you a good understanding of everything this city has to offer.

-You'll find nightlife and food around the charming coastal town of Dubrovnik.
+You'll find nightlife and food around the famous coastal town of Dubrovnik.
 The length of your ideal trip is an individual decision.
 If you have five days, this coastal town makes for a great vacation.
 It's also a relaxing resort destination.
 Most people head to the area for the food.
 Five days should give you a good understanding of everything this coastal town has to offer.

 Edinburgh is a popular choice for travelers.
 Make sure you visit the old town while you're here.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.